DESIGN SYSTEMS DESIGNER

 3.

-Long Lists: Menu-Based Reordering
+Menu-Based Reordering

 For long lists, reordering is handled through menu-driven actions that let users select a destination position or move items in defined steps, without requiring drag gestures.